Back to AI News

 This is actually really cool because switching between tools is annoying.
 Having video, images, and voice in one place just makes sense.
 For creators, this could save a ton of time.

-ChatGPT Gets Personality
+ChatGPT Grows a Personality

-ChatGPT Gets Personality
+ChatGPT Grows a Personality

 OpenAI released GPT-5.1, an update that makes ChatGPT feel smarter, warmer, and more adaptable depending on the situation.
 The new version can adjust how much it thinks before answering, so it responds quickly to simple questions but takes more time on harder ones.
+This makes answers clearer and more accurate, especially for math and coding, while still feeling fast in normal conversations.
+On top of that, OpenAI added detailed controls that let users change ChatGPT’s tone and style.

 One big change is that ChatGPT now has different personality presets like Professional, Friendly, or Quirky, which affect how it talks across all chats.
 This directly responds to feedback that earlier versions felt too cold or robotic.
+By combining smarter reasoning with personality controls, ChatGPT feels more human and easier to use.
+It’s less about raw intelligence now and more about how the AI communicates with people.

 Max's Opinion